MichelZ/SqlClient/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: ''
+title: ""
-labels: ':new: Triage Needed, :bulb: Enhancement'
+labels: [":new: Triage Needed", ":bulb: Enhancement"]
-assignees: ''
+assignees: []
+projects: ["MichelZ/1"]

 ---